Competencies Main Areas

 • CSU’s Principles of Community, land grant mission based on access and equity, and Student Success Initiatives

-• CSU Advising Mission and Vision, NACADA’s Core Values, and an advising asset and equity framework promoting student success
+• CSU Advising Mission and Vision, University Academic Advising Strategic Plan, NACADA’s Core Values, and a culturally engaged advising asset and equity framework promoting student success

 • Advising strategies, approaches, and best practices